Living a Balanced Life with Lupus

 Make necessary health habits like

-sleep, nutrition, and stress-free moments a priority.
+, nutrition, and stress-free moments a priority.

 - Find way to delegate certain tasks.
 Ask for help from family or friends to help reduce stress.